open-switch/ansible-role-opx-acl/README.md

 Sample ACL role for OpenSwitch OPX
 ====================================

-This sample role facilitates the configuration of ACL table/entries supported using CPS API in OPX.
+This sample role facilitates the configuration of ACL table/entries supported using CPS API in OpenSwitch OPX.
 The ansible-role-opx-acl role requires an SSH connection for connectivity to a OPX device.

 Installation
 ------------